Sylvia, Kansas

 An old gas station in Sylvia, Kansas by Kathy Weiser-Alexander.

-However, district officials, citing the costly maintenance of the aging elementary school buildings, declining enrollment numbers, and a desire to have all students at one location, the Sylvia grade school closed in 2010.
+However, district officials, citing the costly maintenance of the aging elementary school buildings, declining enrollment numbers, and a desire to have all students at one location, closed the Sylvia grade school in 2010.

 Today, Sylvia has a population of about 200, an active grain elevator, a post office, and a church that still provides services.
-The old Sylvia Highschool, listed on the National Register of Historic Places still stands along Old Highway 50.
+The old Sylvia High School, listed on the National Register of Historic Places, still stands along Old Highway 50.

 Co-op Grain Elevator in Sylvia, Kansas by Kathy Weiser-Alexander.

-Sylvia is located in western Reno County about 30 miles southwest of Hutchinson, just south of Highway 50.
+Sylvia is located in western Reno County, about 30 miles southwest of Hutchinson, just south of Highway 50.

 Also See: